dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-To solve that particular problem Docker now supports different execution drivers so your application could run potentially on any operating system that supports operating-system-level virtualization and has a execution driver implemnted for Docker such as FreeBSD.
+To solve that particular problem Docker now supports different execution drivers so your application could run potentially on any operating system that supports operating-system-level virtualization and has a execution driver implemented for Docker such as FreeBSD which currenly has an experimental driver for Docker.

-Docker developers have also developed their own execution driver called libcontainer to replace LXC on Linux systems so they could have more control over runtime
+Docker developers have also developed their own execution driver called libcontainer to replace LXC on Linux systems so they could have more control over the runtime.

-that it's a separate project on its own and it doesn't provide everything that Docker developers are aming for with this project.

-But

-At the beginning Docker

-The reason why Docker currently only runs on Linux is because it relies on very specific features that Linux kernel already has built in.
-Namely

-Running Docker on non Linux environment is fortunately possible.

-There are many ways how you can run Docker on non Linux environment.

-You could always fallback to a traditional virtualization and install for example a VirtualBox to your machine and run your prefered Linux distribution on it, then you have full virtualized Linux capabilities on your non Linux machine.
+On operating systems that doesn't support operating-system-level virtualization you could always fallback to a traditional fully virtualized environments and install for example a VirtualBox to your machine and run your prefered Linux distribution on it, then you have fully virtualized Linux capabilities on your non Linux machine.

+The problem with plain VirtualBox is that you have to manually set up your network and volumes so you could work on your Drupal projects from your host comfortably

 If this